auroris/OpenIddict-WindowsAuth/README.md

-# IdentityServer
+# OpenIddict-WindowsAuth
-An OpenID Connect authorization server for Windows Authentication using the OpenIddict library.
+An OpenID Connect authorization server for Windows Integrated Authentication using the OpenIddict library.

 ## Rationale

 Essentially a "copy and paste" OpenID Connect authorization server that doesn't need to maintain a database, certificates or any kind of permanent state.
 All it needs to do is perform Windows Authentication and pass the results to whomever called it.

-## NuGet Packages
+## NuGet Dependencies

 * Microsoft.AspNetCore.Authentication v2.2.0
 * OpenIddict.Server.AspNetCore v3.0.0-beta1.20311.67